Health and safety legislation

 The Act covers a wide range of issues relating to workplace health, safety and welfare across different sectors.
 Statutory instruments have developed to support the implementation of the Act and provide an interface with European regulations.
 The HSE holds enforcement powers which can result in unlimited fines and prison sentences.
 Employees have a general obligation under the Act to take care of others and cooperate with employers’ health and safety requirements.

 In light of the coronavirus pandemic, there are additional procedures to follow.
-Please see COVID-19 guidance for social care: Infection prevention and control.
+Please see COVID-19 supplement to the infection prevention and control resource for adult social care on Gov.UK.

 Manual Handling Operations Regulations 1992 (amended 2002)